MalasataXD/PDFExporter/README.md

+# ⚠️ Important
+This is just a fork of the Original Project.
+This has some specific fixes, that the original doesn't have at the moment.

 ## 🏎 Quickstart
 This tool exports an Azure DevOps wiki as PDF.
 Therefore, you need to git clone the target wiki to a computer.
 You can get the clone link of the wiki in the top right of the wiki homepage:
 ![Clone a wiki](images/CloneWiki.png)